Your cat may be doing their version of begging for a piece of your hot dog. But is it something that will harm them?

 When your cat begs for human food, why not have some cat treats on hand to distract them from the food they want and also to give them a little nourishment.
 You can find specially formulated cat treats at supermarkets or pet supply stores.

-You might also consider getting them something with catnip in it, and only bringing it out when you’re eating something really yummy so they don’t feel like they’re missing out.
+Get them something with catnip in it, only bringing it out when you’re eating something really yummy so they don’t feel like they’re missing out.